Tarek El Moussa Confirms He Dated His Kids’ Former Nanny, Alyssa Logan

 “Now I’m not dating anyone specifically.
 It will be a long time before I’m in a relationship,” he explained to the magazine.

-As for Christina and the rumors regarding a potential reunion, Tarek El Moussa said there was no chance of a reconciliation.
+As for Christina and the rumors regarding a potential reunion, Tarek El Moussa said there was no chance at a reconciliation.
 “I’ve totally moved on [from Christina].
 I’m done worrying about the past,” the reality star explained.

-Prior to their breakup, Tarek El Moussa was accused of spoiling Alyssa Logan with extravagant gifts, trips, and even a jeep.
-According to a Us Weekly magazine report weeks ago, Tarek El Moussa hired Logan to work as his kids’ nanny in an effort to get close to her.
+Prior to their breakup, Tarek El Moussa was accused of spoiling Alyssa Logan with extravagant gifts, trips and even a jeep.
+According to an Us Weekly magazine report weeks ago, Tarek El Moussa hired Logan to work as his kids’ nanny in an effort to get close to her.
 Then, after catching feelings, he reportedly began blowing money to impress her.

 The magazine’s report went on to reveal that while Tarek El Moussa and Alyssa Logan ultimately split, he didn’t stay single for long and eventually moved on with one of her “aspiring model” friends.
 As for Christina, she was reportedly unconcerned with both of El Moussa’s reported romances.